harena-lab/harena-docs/dccs/tutorial.md

 * message - specifies the subscribed message

-The following example shows the message `I am a doctor.` when the button with the label `Talk` is triggered.
+The following example shows the message `Graauuuurrrr` when the button with the label `Talk` is triggered.

 <dcc-play>
    <dcc-lively-talk>